qtc-de/beanshooter/README.md

 [+] Servers answer is: uid=0(root) gid=0(root) groups=0(root),1(bin),2(daemon),3(sys),4(adm),6(disk),10(wheel),11(floppy),20(dialout),26(tape),27(video)
 ```

-Also notice that you can use *jconsole* to connect to a running JMX agent via JMXMP.
+Also notice that you can use *jconsole* to connect to a running *JMX* agent via *JMXMP*.
 Instead of simply specifying the host and port number for the connection,
 you have to use the JMXMP service URI ``service:jmx:jmxmp://<JMXMPHOST>:<JMXMPPORT>`` and you have to make sure that the *jmxremote_optional.jar* is inside your
 classpath.